 Before you start any treatment, you should separate your infested rabbits from any other rabbits you have, as ear mites spread from rabbit to rabbit very quickly.
 Then clean the cage and surrounding area, as well as sterilizing dishes and water bowls, to prevent re-infestation.
 When mite-infested rabbits shake or scratch their ears, flakes of mite-infested crust and scale rain down from the ears and into the rabbit’s environment.
 These falling flakes and crusts contain live mites and their eggs.

 Treatment for ear mites is fairly simple.
 There are several over the counter treatments that you can use, such as Rabbit RX (Good Stuff, have used this in the past) or a cat ear mite treatment.
-You may also use any mineral based oil, such as baby oil or even vegetable oil.
+You may also use many oils such as mineral oil, baby oil, or even vegetable oil.
 Only add a few drops at a time, The oil will suffocate the mites and kill them.
 If you add a few drops of Tea Tree oil to the listed oils this will help by adding its antiviral, antibacterial, anti fungal, and antiseptic qualities to help the healing process.
 Most treatments have the same applications.
 I promote the use of naturally treating any of the health problems you may encounter in the raising of rabbits for meat.
 I will list some of the different natural treatments for ear mites I know of and have used.

 When treating your rabbits do not remove the crust that appears in your rabbit’s ear.
 This will leave open, bloody skin that will easily become infected.
 This just puts the rabbit through unnecessary pain.
 The crusts will generally just fall off on their own when your rabbit shakes his head.

 Using any of the oils or homemade oil mixes begin treatment on day one by placing 2-3 drops in both ears and gently massage the base of the ears.
 You may also use a cotton ball to coat the inside of the ear.
 On days 2, 4, 6, 8, and 10 repeat same treatment as day one.
 Treat again on days 14, 21 and 28.
 With this treatment, your mite infestation should be gone.
 Ear mite eggs live for 28 days so by following this treatment plan you will break the life cycle of the mites.
 Remember you only need a few drops, do not overdo it.

 Honey- is an great treatment for ear mite infections.
 Put three teaspoons of honey in a bowl and add 3 ounces of warm water.
 Mix the together until the honey is dissolved into the water.
 You will need a bulb syringe, to put the mixture in the rabbits ear.
 Squeeze the honey/water solution into the bulb syringe and then release it into the rabbit’s ear.
 Make sure the solution covers the entire inside of the ear, holding the ear upright so the inner ear gets completely coated with honey.
 Repeat with the other ear, making sure the whole of the inner ear is coated.
 Use the same treatment plans as listed above.